Clonmel

-Population

-The 2016 Census used a new boundary created by the Central Statistics Office (CSO) to define the town of Clonmel and Environs resulting in a population figure of 17,140.

 Etymology

-The name Clonmel is derived from the anglicisation of the Irish name Cluain Meala meaning "honey meadow" or "honey valley."
-It is not clearly known when it got this name; many suppose that it came from the fertility of the soil and the richness of the country in which it is situated.
+The name Clonmel is derived from the anglicisation of the Irish name Cluain Meala meaning "honey meadow" or "honey valley".
+While it is not clearly known when it got this name, some sources suggest that it is associated with the fertility of the soil and the "richness of the country" in which it is located.

 History

 Town walls

-Clonmel grew significantly in medieval times, and many reminders of this period can be found in the town.
+Clonmel grew significantly in medieval times and was protected by town walls.
 A small section of the town walls remains in place near Old St. Mary's Church.
-This building is one of the main architectural features of the town.
-It was originally built in the 14th century or earlier but has been reconstructed or renovated on numerous occasions.
-The church was fortified early in its history, the town being strategically important, initially for the Earls of Ormonde, and later the Earl of Kildare.
-Some fortified parts of the church were destroyed or damaged during the Cromwellian occupation.
-One of the former entry points into the town is now the site of the 'West Gate, a 19th-century reconstruction of an older structure.
+This church was originally built in the 14th century or earlier but has been reconstructed or renovated on numerous occasions.
+It was fortified early in its history, the town being strategically important, initially for the Earls of Ormonde, and later the Earl of Kildare.
+Some fortified parts of the church were destroyed or damaged during the mid-17th century Cromwellian occupation.

+One of the former entry points into the town is now the site of the West Gate, a 19th-century reconstruction of an older structure.
 There were originally three gates in the walled town, North, East and West – with the South being protected by the river Suir and the Comeragh Mountains.
 The West Gate is now an open arched entrance onto O'Connell Street, the main street of the town.